-We recognise that actively promoting the values means challenging opinions or behaviours in our academies that are contrary to fundamental British values.
-Attempts to promote systems that undermine fundamental British values would be completely at odds with schools' duty to provide SMSC.
+We recognise that actively promoting values means challenging opinions or behaviours in our academies that are contrary to fundamental British values.
+Attempts to promote systems undermining fundamental British values would be entirely at odds with schools' duty to provide SMSC.

-Teachers' Standards expect teachers to uphold public trust in the profession and maintain high standards of ethics and behaviour, within and outside school.
+Teachers' Standards expect teachers to uphold public trust in the profession and maintain high standards of ethics and behaviour within and outside school.
 This includes not undermining fundamental British values.

-SLT will work closely with staff in identifying, developing and implementing opportunities through teaching, the curriculum and provision for SMSC.
+SLT will work closely with staff to identify, develop, and implement opportunities through teaching, curriculum, and provision for SMSC.
 We have:

-- Schemes of work in different subjects which include the consideration of topics/areas of study focussing on learning around Democracy, the Rule of Law, Individual Liberty, and Mutual Respect and Tolerance of those with Different Faiths and Beliefs in the IMPACT section of delineation - Students with opportunities in different subjects to write according to the criterions associated with British Values - Educational visits and visitors support engrained with British Values - PHSE/Citizenship with a strong focus on British Values - Our Trustee in charge, SLT and teachers practicing British Values
+- Schemes of work in different subjects, which include the consideration of topics/areas of study focussing on learning around Democracy, the Rule of Law, Individual Liberty, and Mutual Respect and Tolerance of those with Different Faiths and Beliefs in the IMPACT section of delineation - Students with opportunities in different subjects to write according to the criteria associated with British Values - Educational visits and visitor support engrained with British Values - PHSE/Citizenship with a strong focus on British Values

+Our Trustee in charge, SLT and teachers practising British Values